small-tech/vite-plugin-sri/README.md

 Run `npm test` to test, `npm run coverage` to run coverage.

+## Build

+Run `npm run build`

+This will generate legacy CommonJS version of the module for compatibility with older Node projects.

 ## See also

 If you’re looking for a generic Rollup plugin that does the same thing, see [rollup-plugin-sri](https://github.com/JonasKruckenberg/rollup-plugin-sri) by [Jonas Kruckenberg](https://github.com/JonasKruckenberg) that this one was inspired by.